-The subject application is for consent to partial mortgage discharge and to convey (sever) 730 m of land (Part 3) for a single detached residential lot.
-4,035 m of land (Parts 4-5) is proposed to be retained for continued use of the existing single detached dwelling.
+The subject application is for consent to partial mortgage discharge and to convey (sever) 1235.2 square metres of land (Part 3) for a single detached residential lot.
+Part 1 is be retained for continued residential use of the dwelling and Part 2 is to be severed for a single detached residential lot (B30/2021P).

-A pre-consult was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on April 2, 2020 to discuss the subject applications.
-In addition to the Consent Sketch, a Stage 1-2 Archaeological Assessment was completed and a Planning Justification Brief was also provided in support of the proposed development.
+A pre-consultation meeting was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on April 1, 2021 to discuss the subject applications.
+In addition to the Consent Sketch, a draft Grading Plan, a Stage 1-2 Archaeological Assessment and a Planning Justification Report were also provided in support of the proposed development.